-Paul R. Underwood (Ph.D.) is Associate Professor of English and Chair of the Language Education Committee at Toyo Eiwa University, where he teaches ELT methodology (英語科教育法) and Content and Language Integrated Learning (CLIL) courses.
-He is lecturer for Academic Literacy (Perspectives on Global Politics and Society) at the Center for Global Interdisciplinary Courses (GIC), Keio University.
+Paul R. Underwood (Ph.D.) is Professor of English and Teacher Education at Toyo Eiwa University, Yokohama, where he teaches ELT methodology (英語科教育法) and Content and Language Integrated Learning (CLIL) courses.
+He is a lecturer for Academic Literacy (Perspectives on Global Politics and Society) at the Center for Global Interdisciplinary Courses (GIC), Keio University.
 His current research activity is in the areas of international relations CLIL courses and Collaborative Lesson Research in higher education contexts.
 He has been teaching in Japanese universities and across Japan on pre- and in-service teacher education programs since 2007.
 Prior to his university positions, he taught in Japanese junior and senior high schools.